 After nearly 30 years together, Phillip Thrash and his wife Julie’s love and respect for each other has only grown stronger.
 When Phillip experienced a stroke two years ago at the age of 54, Julie poured her energy into getting him the best possible care and supporting his recovery.
 Phillip has made incredible progress with his hard work, Julie’s love and support, and the resources she has assembled.

-After his stroke, Phillip spent seven weeks in the Neuroscience Intensive Care Unit at the University of Cincinnati Medical Center.
+After his stroke, Phillip spent seven weeks in the Neuroscience Intensive Care Unit at the University of Cincinnati Medical Center, where he was treated for numerous complications, including pneumonia.
 Phillip then transferred to a long-term acute care center to begin being weaned from his ventilator.
 When the facility was ready to discharge him a month later, he was still unconscious and using a ventilator to breathe.

 “People from two different angles were telling me he needs to get to Shepherd,” Julie says.
 “Our family from one side and a friend who is a physical therapist on the other.”

 On December 23, 2020, Phillip flew to Atlanta in an air ambulance while Julie drove from Cincinnati.
 Because of precautions during the Covid-19 pandemic, Julie stayed in the room with Phillip for the 73 days he was an inpatient.
 During that time, he was weaned from his ventilator and emerged from his disorder of consciousness.

 While therapists worked with Phillip, Julie was busy gathering information about Phillip’s condition and available resources.

 “I took advantage of every course Shepherd had, every family support group, every brain injury education class, everything,” she says.
 “I thought, ‘Just give me the information because otherwise, how are we going to make decisions down the road?’
 The education at Shepherd has been invaluable.”